villekf/OMEGA-doc/docs/source/corrections.rst

 Randoms correction
 ------------------

 This is a PET-only feature.
+Randoms correction uses a previously obtained estimate of the randoms either as a precorrection or during the reconstruction.
 The randoms correction data can be either included in the reconstructions in an "ordinary Poisson" (OP) way, or precorrected.
 For OP, you must select ``options.corrections_during_reconstruction = true`` before running the reconstructions.
 As for the randoms corrections data, you can input it manually into ``options.SinDelayd`` variable (in Python, you need to make sure the data is Fortran-ordered!), have them automatically loaded if using GATE, Inveon, or Biograph data with randoms data, or input a mat-file containing only the randoms data when prompted.
 If precorrection is used, then the randoms are simply subtracted from the measurement data.
 Note that you can also use precorrection yourself manually, but in such a case you should set randoms correction as false.